 Public means affecting or likely to affect a substantial group of persons.
 (KRS 525.010(2)).

 Public Place means a place to which the public or a substantial group of persons has access, and includes, but is not limited to, highways, transportation facilities, schools, places of amusements, parks, places of business, playgrounds, and hallways, lobbies and other portions of apartment houses and hotels not constituting rooms or apartments designed for actual residence.
 An act is deemed to occur in a public place if it produces its offensive or proscribed consequences in a public place.
 (KRS 525.010(3)).
-On the Seminary campus, you are in a “public place” when you exit an apartment or townhouse.

 Under the Influence means having ingested an intoxicating substance in sufficient quantity to affect physical, mental, or emotional capabilities.